hbc/Intro-to-R-extended/lessons/00-before-we-start.md

 * Large and growing community of peers.

-## Presentation of RStudio
+## What is RStudio?

 RStudio is freely available open-source IDE (Integrated Development Environment).
 RStudio provides an environment with many features to make using R easier and is a great alternative to working on R in the terminal.

-**The RStudio interface has four main panels:**

-1. Console: where you can type commands and see output
-2. Editor: where you can type out commands and save to file.
-You can also run in console with `Ctrl + Enter`
-3. Workspace/History: workspace shows all active objects and history keeps track of all commands run in console
-4. Files/Plots/Packages/Help

-Helpful RStudio features include:

-* automatic syntax highlighting/formatting in the editor
-* direct code execution from editor to console
-* real-time access to environment, plotting and history
-* good tool for workspace management

 ## Before we get started

 Access main screen for the github repository for this workshop: https://github.com/hbc/Intro-to-R-extended.
-Find the "Download Zip" button located to the far right of the **green** "New pull request" button.
-Click on that button and a zip file 'Intro-to-R-master.zip' will be downloaded to your computer, keep note of it's location.
+Click on the "Download Zip" button located to the far right of the **green** 'New pull request' button and a zip file 'Intro-to-R-master.zip' will be downloaded to your computer; keep note of it's location.
 These are the materials required for this workshop.

-* Move the `Intro-to-R-extended-master.zip` to your Dektop and extract contents.
+* Move the `Intro-to-R-extended-master.zip` to your Desktop and extract contents.
 You should now have a directory by the same name on your Desktop.
 * Open up RStudio
 * Under the `File` menu, click on `New project`, choose `New directory`, then `Existing Directory`